yideng-Cedric/yideng-Cedric.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in Computer Engineering at the [University of Virginia](https://www.virginia.edu/), graduating in December 2026.
-My research focuses on **biosignal processing**, **cloud-edge AI systems**, and **generative models for healthcare applications**.
+I am a Master's student in Computer Engineering at the [University of Virginia](https://www.virginia.edu/), expected to graduate in December 2026.
+My research interests lie at the intersection of **biosignal processing**, **cloud-edge AI systems**, and **generative models for healthcare applications**.

-Currently, I am a research assistant at the University of Louisville, working on EEG-based analysis of aggressive driving behaviors.
-Before UVA, I received my B.Eng. in Electronic & Computer Engineering from Shenzhen MSU-BIT University.
+Before coming to UVA, I earned my B.Eng. in Electronic and Computer Engineering from Shenzhen MSU-BIT University.

 ## Research Interests
 - EEG signal processing and biosignal analysis